 Clive Barker's Hellraiser burst onto cinema screens in September 1987, going on to become one of the most significant horror movies ever made.
 To date it has spawned nine sequels, with the latest instalment due in 2017.

 The initial films in the series were gory, but had elements of black humour and a sprinkling of camp; a sort of outrageous, grown-up fairy tale for adults.
-But the dark core at the heart of the series is without doubt the Cenobites; a group of mutilated
+But the dark core at the heart of the series is without doubt the Cenobites; a group of

-surrounding the original Hellraiser and its sequel, Hellbound: Hellraiser II, in both the US and the UK.
+the censorship issues surrounding the original Hellraiser and its sequel, Hellbound: Hellraiser II, in both the US and the UK.